djcustard/GestureGAN/README.md

 Because of my inability to convert the MelSpec processed dataset back to sound, I took the raw wav files, reduced their lengths to one second and then processe them through Tim Sainburg's implementation.
 The audio length code I wrote is called AdjustAudioClip and the implementation of kastnerkyle's code is found in the STFT program.

-The resulting Dataset I now have is Numpy arrays of 1 dimension with 44100 samples.
+The resulting Dataset I now have is Numpy arrays of 2 dimensions.
 Now I must try to implement the Generative Adversarial Network model.

+The problem with this is that the arrays are not in a shape that could fit into the image GAN.
+However the MelSpecs that Daisukelab produced before are perfect for this.
+I will contact him to ask about the possibility of converting these specs back to sound.

+//THE GENERATIVE ADVERSARIAL NETWORK MODEL THAT I HAVE PREVIOUSLY EXPLORED//

 The model is built upon a version of DC-GAN outlined by lecturer Jeff Heaton.